 Notification emails are the primary means of communication between your store and your customer base.
 These emails go to your customers when they order subscription products, when they modify their future orders, or even cancel their subscriptions.

 We highly recommend taking a moment to configure these emails to have the content you prefer with a styling and tone that matches your brand.
-You can access them in Settings on the top toolbar, Notifications.
+For more information, take a look at the Notifications guide.

 Specify a legal disclaimer

-If you want to add a legal disclaimer to the bottom of your Subscription activation notification, you can do so through Settings > Legal settings.
+You can add a legal disclaimer to your checkout through your Shopify Admin, see Shopify's guide on Adding store policies for more information.
+If you want to add a legal disclaimer to the bottom of your Subscription activation notification, you can do so through ReCharge > Settings > Legal settings.

 Here is an example activation email, with an additional legal disclaimer in the footer.